Vignoble Couchois Grand Autunois Tourisme Jean Marc SchwartzVignoble Couchois Grand Autunois Tourisme Jean Marc Schwartz

 ©Logo Vignoblesetdecouvertes Contour White Web

-Vignobles & Découvertes: key addresses in the heart of the vineyard!
+Vignobles & Découvertes: key addresses in the heart of the vineyards!

-In South Burgundy and in the Couchois, you can rely on the national label Vignobles & Découvertes.
-This reference offers a networking of tourism and wine actors, it invites you to come and meet welcoming wine professionals to discover their universe.
+In South Burgundy and Couchois, you can rely on the national Vignobles & Découvertes label.
+This reference offers a network of tourism and wine professionals, inviting you to come and meet friendly wine professionals and discover their world.

-*Alcohol abuse is dangerous to your health to be consumed in moderation.
+*Alcohol abuse is dangerous for your health and should be consumed in moderation.

 The BIVB

-The Bureau Interprofessionnel des Vins de Bourgogne (BIVB) is an association under the 1901 law.
-Based on principles of parity, it defends and promotes the unique know-how of the wine trade and viticulture professions, a heritage of tradition and a shared passion.
+The Bureau Interprofessionnel des Vins de Bourgogne (BIVB) is an association under the French law of 1901.
+Based on principles of parity, it defends and promotes the unique know-how of the wine trade and viticulture professions, a heritage of tradition and shared passion.

 Close